 - Con: Your beneficiaries no longer have financial protection.

 In most cases, it’s best to leave your policy’s cash value untouched.
 That way, you’re more likely to avoid risking your beneficiary’s financial future.
-However, if you no longer need life insurance, many of these options can be very beneficial.

 Visit Our Blog for More Expert Life Insurance Advice